hillierkieran/cosc360-560-A2/README.md

 - **Admin Registration:**
     - Only one admin should be created through a seeder.
     - Admin cannot be registered via the public registration form.

-- **Author Registration (_Optional_):**
+    - Authors can log in via `/admin/login` and be redirected to `/admin/dashboard`.

+- **Author Registration** (_Optional_, or add author functionality in the admin stuff):
     - Authors can register via `/author/register`.
     - Authors can log in via `/author/login` and be redirected to `/author/dashboard`.

 - **Middleware (_Bonus_):**
-    - Ensure that only users with the 'admin' role can access routes prefixed with `/admin`.
+    - Ensure that only accounts with the `admin` role can access routes prefixed with `/admin`.
-    - Ensure that authors can only access routes prefixed with `/author` and manage their posts.
+    - Ensure that only accounts with the `author` role can access routes prefixed with `/author`.